chantleyw/Fooocus-Front/README.md

 - **A curated catalog** built from your own installation's `modules/config.py` and `presets/*.json`, so the download links always match your version rather than a hardcoded guess.
 Two files are deliberately renamed on the way down, because Fooocus expects names that differ from the URL.
-- **Warnings before you generate**, when a feature needs a model you do not have — rather than discovering it as a stall halfway through.
+- **Warnings before you generate**, when a feature needs a model you do not have, rather than discovering it as a stall halfway through.

-### Browse Civitai without the mess
+### Browse Civitai without the mess:

-Civitai has an enormous library and a hard-to-navigate site.
+Civitai has an enormous library and IMO, a hard-to-navigate and sometimes overwhelming site.
 The browser is built in:

 - **Only shows what Fooocus can run.** Fooocus is SDXL-only, and a large share of Civitai is SD 1.5 — which downloads happily and then fails to load.
 SDXL-family models are the default filter; turn it off and incompatible versions are labelled and cannot be downloaded by mistake.
 - **Files land in the right folder** automatically, chosen from the model's type.
-- **Already-installed models are marked** rather than hidden.
-They still appear in the results, but the download button is replaced by a note saying you have it, so you cannot fetch something you already own.
-Owning a different version of the same model is called out too.
+- **Already-installed models are marked**, the download button is replaced by a note saying it's installed.
+A different version of the same model does the same.
 - **Content controls** mirroring Civitai's own: one-click toggles for anime, furry, gore and political, plus your own hidden-tag list.
 NSFW is hidden by default.
 - **Version picker**, since popular checkpoints have a dozen or more releases.

 Browsing Civitai works without an account.
-Downloading from it needs a free API key from your Civitai profile, which is their rule rather than mine — they have required it since 2024.
+Downloading from it needs a free API key from your Civitai profile, which is their rule rather than mine.
+They have required it since 2024 as far as I can tell.
 The app keeps it in **Windows Credential Manager** rather than in a settings file, and it never touches the browser side.

-The key is checked against Civitai before it is saved, so a mistyped one is caught there rather than surfacing later as a failed download.
+The key is checked against Civitai before it is saved, so a mistyped one is caught there rather than popping up later as a failed download.
 You enter it once and are not asked again: it survives restarts, and reinstalling the app does not clear it, because the credential store is not part of what an uninstall removes.
-A different machine, or a different Windows account on the same machine, needs it entered once more — Windows encrypts the entry against the account that saved it, which is the point of keeping it there.
+A different machine, or a different Windows account on the same machine, needs it entered again.
+Windows encrypts the entry against the account that saved it, which is the point of keeping it there.

-### Where your Civitai key can and cannot go
+### Where your Civitai key can and can't go:

-An unsigned app from a stranger asking for an API key deserves more than a promise, so here is what to check rather than take on trust.
+An unsigned app from a stranger like me asking for an API key deserves more than a promise, so here is what to check rather than take on trust.
 All of it is in the source, which is the whole of this repository.